Filters

 Students must complete five courses in the Anthropology Studies Honours program.
 One of these courses is an independent research paper carried out under the supervision of an academic in the Department.

-Popular Social Sciences Anthropology degree types
+Popular Social Science Programs Anthropology degree types

 Popular study format